How can I apply to rescue?

 What airports can I pickup from?

-LAX is the easiest airport for us to get dogs to due to how popular flights there are.
-We can occasionally fly to SFO, JFK, SEA or ORD but they are much harder to come across as we rely on people already traveling to take dogs over for us.
+LAX is the easiest airport for us to get dogs to due to how popular flights there are, especially right now with Covid.
+We can occasionally fly to SFO, JFK, SEA, or ORD but they are much harder to come across as we rely on people already traveling to take dogs over for us.
 We do get them but they pop up randomly so all homes in these locations must be able to wait several weeks for a flight to become available.
 Those able to pick up at LAX usually have first priority as most of our flights land there.

 Where are your available dogs?